mikepfeiffer/azure-network-101/Project 1/README.md

 Exit;
 ```

+Notice that we're granting access to a user at a specific IP address... this is the private IP of the web server.

 ## 8. Install Wordpress on WEB Server

 Open the cloud shell and SSH to the WEB server.
-Run the following commands to download and install wordpress.
+Run the following commands.
+This will download and install wordpress on the server.

 ```
 cd /tmp && wget https://wordpress.org/latest.tar.gz